arbexmb/ingresse_developer_test/README.md

 With that properly installed, you are done to start configuring the application on your local machine, by forking this repository, and cloning it whatever you want.

-Once you get all the files,  you have to simply run a couple of docker commands.
+Once you get all the files, you have to simply run a couple of docker commands inside the application's directory.

 ```
 # docker-compose build